Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: QCD evolution of structure functions

 where $g^{p/\pi}_{1}(\bp)$ and $g^{p/\pi}_{2}(\bp)$ depend on the hadronic distribution functions.
 For the proton, they read as

-with $g_{1}^{p}=0.212 $ GeV$^2$ and $g_{2}^{p}= 0.84 $ GeV$^2$~\cite{CDF:2012brb,D0:2007lmg}, whereas for the pion, they are given by,
+with $g_{1}^{p}=0.212 \pm 0.006 $ GeV$^2$ and $g_{2}^{p}= 0.84 \pm 0.037 $ GeV$^2$~\cite{CDF:2012brb,D0:2007lmg}, whereas for the pion, they are given by,

-The numerical values of $g_1^\pi$ and $g_2^\pi$ are obtained by fitting to the $\pi^- N$ DY data~\cite{Conway:1989fs}: $g^{\pi}_{1}=0.082 $ GeV$^2$ and $g^{\pi}_{2}=0.394 $ GeV$^2$.
-By employing Eqs.~(\ref{eq:structurefunctions}) and (\ref{eq:Bn}), the QCD evolution of both unpolarized and polarized structure functions can be performed from the initial hadronic model scale $Q^{p/\pi}_{0}$ to the crucial final scale $Q$.
+The numerical values of $g_1^\pi$ and $g_2^\pi$ are obtained by fitting to the $\pi^- N$ DY data~\cite{Conway:1989fs}: $g^{\pi}_{1}=0.082 \pm 0.022 $ GeV$^2$ and $g^{\pi}_{2}=0.394 \pm 0.103 $ GeV$^2$.
+By employing Eqs.~(\ref{eq:structurefunctions}) and (\ref{eq:Bn}), the QCD evolution of both unpolarized and polarized structure functions can be performed from the initial hadronic model scale $Q^{p/\pi}_{0}$ to the relevant experimental final scale $Q$.